trilejay/Job-Portfolio/README.md

 # Personal Portfolio Website

-This is a full-stack personal portfolio website built using the MERN stack (MongoDB, Express.js, React, and Node.js).
-It showcases dynamic and reusable components, server-side logic, and a fully responsive design to ensure an optimized user experience on various devices.
+This is a full-stack personal portfolio website built using MERN.
+It showcases dynamic and reusable components, server-side logic, and a responsive frontend

 ## Purpose
 - The portfolio showcases personal projects, job experience, and skills learned regarding web development.